haier-iot/cloud-api/en-us/AccessSpecification.md

 It must be executed in strict accordance with the usage documentation of the UWS interface service.

-## Common HTTP status code commentary
+## Common HTTP Status Code Commentary

 Status Code|Meaning|Solutions
 :-:|:-|:-